tsackton/taelgar/Gazetteer/Central Highlands Region/Sentinel Range.md

 ---
 # The Sentinel Range
 >[!info]+ Summary
-> a mountain chain in [[Taelgar]]
+> a mountain chain in [[Central Highlands Region]], [[Taelgar]]

 The Sentinel Range, also called the Sentinel Mountains or the Sentinels, are the extensive mountain range that separates the [[Green Sea]] and the surrounding lands from the [[West Coast Region|west coast]] of Taelgar.

-In the south, in northern Dunmar, the mountains are steep and rocky, with only a handful of passes.
+In the south, in northern [[Dunmar]], the mountains are steep and rocky, with only a handful of passes.
 In the winter, they are snow-covered, but there is little permanent ice and few or no glaciers.

 Further north, the mountains are somewhat less rugged, but high enough in places to be permanently snow-covered.

-Major settlements of Dwarves and Stoneborn call the Sentinels their home, and historically this area was, and is, the center of Dwarven civilization.
+Major settlements of [[Dwarves]] and [[Stoneborn]] call the Sentinels their home, and historically this area was, and is, the center of Dwarven civilization.

-The Sentinels have many names: they are called the Indalas by the Stoneborn, Labkhan by the dwarves, Beredri by the Deno'qai, and Tushara by the Dunmari.
+The Sentinels have many names: they are called the Indalas by the [[Stoneborn]], Labkhan by the [[dwarves]], Beredri by the [[Deno'qai]], and Tushara by the Dunmari.

 %% OLD NAME NOTES